Death of Abu Bakr al-Baghdadi: Location

 Baghdadi's compound was located near GPS coordinates 36.1660, 36.6274, in Syria's Idlib Governorate.
-Although Idlib is dominated by the Islamic State's rival jihadist group Hayat Tahrir al-Sham (HTS), which had connections to al-Qaeda, the Institute for the Study of War warned that Idlib is nevertheless the focus of an IS strategy to raise the next cohort of IS and al-Qaeda recruits.
+Although Idlib was dominated by the Islamic State's rival jihadist group Hayat Tahrir al-Sham (HTS), which had connections to al-Qaeda, the Institute for the Study of War warned that Idlib was nevertheless the focus of an IS strategy to raise the next cohort of IS and al-Qaeda recruits.
 HTS operatives had themselves been hunting for al-Baghdadi in the days prior to the US operation, raiding the town of Sarmin and eventually capturing a close aide to al-Baghadi, Abu Suleiman al-Khalidi, further reducing the IS leader's safety network.

 In July 2019, Chairman of the Joint Chiefs of Staff Joseph Dunford explained that there were around 20,000–30,000 rebels in Idlib by that time in the ongoing Syrian civil war, many of them jihadists.
-U.S. Deputy Assistant Secretary of Defense for the Middle East Michael P. Mulroy said that "Idlib is essentially the largest collection of al-Qaeda affiliates in the world."
+U.S. deputy assistant secretary of defense for the Middle East Michael P. Mulroy said that "Idlib is essentially the largest collection of al-Qaeda affiliates in the world."
 In regard to Baghdadi's possible rationale for choosing the location, "We assess that he was hiding in Idlib province to avoid the intense pressure that had been put on ISIS in other areas of Syria," operational commander General Kenneth McKenzie later stated.

 Documents later obtained by Al Aan TV's Jenan Moussa reportedly revealed that, from 1 February 2019 until the day of the U.S. raid, Baghdadi's compound had internet access and that the owner of the site paid the equivalent of an $8 monthly fee in cash to the regional ISP for service.
 According to Moussa, the username Baghdadi used was "mhrab."